HippoCampusRobotics/fav_docs/assignments/final_project.rst

 Mapper
 ******
-This node computes an obstacle grid map.
+This node computes an occupancy grid map.
 In the file :file:`config/mapping_params.yaml`, you can change the discretization.

 All obstacles included in the scenario description will automatically be included in the grid map.